 Ruger Hawkeye Alaskan in .375 Ruger

 Ruger's rifles are known for their reliability and dependability, and the company's controlled-feed Hawkeye Alaskan bolt gun in the powerful .375 Ruger is just about a perfect brown bear hunting rifle.
-The chambering packs a lot of power into a standard-length action, keeping the rifle fairly compact and light.
+The chambering packs a lot of power into a standard-length action, keeping the gun relatively compact and light.
 The Alaskan comes with iron express sights on board, which is essential for any bear gun.

 Winchester Model 70 Alaskan in .375 H&H

-When it comes to bolt guns, it's harder to find a gun with a better reputation than the Winchester Model 70.
-The Alaskan model comes chambered in hard-hitting calibers, including the .30-06, .300 Win Mag, .338 Win Mag, and .375 H&H Magnum.
+When it comes to bolt guns, it's harder to find a weapon with a better reputation than the Winchester Model 70.
+The Alaskan model comes in hard-hitting calibers, including the .30-06, .300 Win Mag, .338 Win Mag, and .375 H&H Magnum.

 The controlled-feed action won't bind up when it counts, and the beastly .375 H&H will quickly put down a big bear.
 The .338 Winchester Magnum is a popular brown bear cartridge choice for large bruins, especially among Alaskan guides.
 This model comes with open sights and a black walnut stock, making for a handsome hunting rifle.

 This article was originally published on October 1, 2021.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.